cogito74/hello_world/README.md

    * Compilers
    * interpreters
 3. Recap of python essentials.
+   * Python List:- For and in, Range, while loops, List methods, List Buildups and list slice.
+   * Python Strings:- String methods, String slice,string %, If statements.

 ##### Module 3: Object oriented programming
 1. Definition,meaning and somedefinition of terms